pwentz/dsa-practice/MinimumSpanningTrees/Kruskal/README.md

 ### Kruskal's Algorithm

-Kruskal's Algorithm constructs a minimum spanning tree by using a special data structure called union-find.
+Like Prim's, Kruskal's algorithm also constructs a minimum spanning tree given a graph.
+However, Kruskal's algorithm makes use of a unique data structure called union-find, making it the preferred algorithm for minimum spanning trees over Prim's.

 #### Union-Find